Designing a thermodynamically stable and intrinsically ductile refractory alloy: Results and Discussion

-\subsubsection{Surface energy ($\gamma_s$)}
+\subsection{Surface energy ($\gamma_s$)}

-Similar to $\gamma_{usfe}$ calculation, the surface is calculated for the interface having equiatomic stiochiometry/formula composition. $\gamma_{s}$ is calculated using the supercells used to calculate the $\gamma_{usfe}$.
-The equiatomic shearing interface of the supercell is exposed to vacuum of 10Å. $\gamma_{s}$ is calculated using the relation given below,
+Similar to $\gamma_{usfe}$ calculation, the surface energy ($\gamma_s$) is calculated for the interface having equiatomic stoichiometry/formula composition.
+The equiatomic shearing interface of the supercell is exposed to vacuum of 10Å.
+The $\gamma_{s}$ is calculated using the relation given below,

+where the E$_{with-vacuum}$ is the energy per atom of the supercell with vacuum and E$_{no-vacuum}$ is the energy per atom of the supercell without vacuum.
 Figure \ref{fig:heatmapSurfacE} shows the (110) $\gamma_{s}$ calculated using First-principles DFT method, in the form of heat map for pure elements and the alloys under study.
-For Ti, Zr, Hf, and Re, $\gamma_{s}$ the $\gamma_{s}$ is reported for (0001) plane.
-VW (3190mJ/m$^2$) has the highest $\gamma_{s}$ value whereas, NbZr (1662mJ/m$^2$) has the lowest $\gamma_{usfe}$ value.
-Figure \ref{fig:heatmap100DeltaSurfacE} shows the change in $\gamma_{s}$ values of the alloys from their average values.
-The percentage change in $\gamma_{s}$ values from their average value ranges from -20\% (MoZr) to 20\% (NbRe).
-The largest percentage reduction in $\gamma_{s}$ value is for MoZr (20\%) and TaZr (34\%).
-The smallest percentage reduction in $\gamma_{usfe}$ is for NbHf (3\%).
-The largest percentage increase in $\gamma_{s}$ is for NbRe (20\%) and VW (13\%).
-The smallest percentage increase is for NbMo (2\%).
+For Ti, Zr, Hf, and Re, the $\gamma_{s}$ is reported for (0001) plane.
+The $\gamma_s$ ranges from 3190mJ/m$^2$ (VW) to 1662mJ/m$^2$ (NbZr).
+Figure \ref{fig:heatmap100DeltaSurfacE} shows the percentage change in $\gamma_{s}$ values of the alloys from their composition averaged values ($\Delta\gamma_s$, calculated similar to $\Delta\gamma_{usfe}$).
+The $\Delta\gamma_{s}$ ranges from -20\% (MoZr) to 20\% (NbRe).
+Figure \ref{fig:correlations100deltaSurfacEvsEf} shows the $\Delta\gamma_s$ vs. the E$_f$.
+A linear fit to the data in Figure \ref{fig:correlations100deltaDvsEf} has a slope of -0.62 with Pearson's r (correlation parameter) of -0.49.
+This indicates that the $\Delta E_f$ does not strongly influences the $\gamma_s$.

-\subsubsection{Ductility parameter (D)}
+\subsection{Ductility parameter (D)}

 Ductility parameter is defined as the ratio of surface energy to unstable stacking fault energy \cite{Rice1992,Waghmare1998}.